Improved Lyman Alpha Tomography using Optimized Reconstruction with Constraints on Absorption (ORCA): Application to CLAMATO Data

 We also apply SO method to find clusters using a similar procedure.
 We smooth both true and reconstructed maps with a 2 $h^{-1}$Mpc Gaussian kernel following \citep{2015MNRAS.453..311S}.
-The volume fraction of nodes in true nyx map classified by T-web method (see Section \ref{sec:cosmic web}) is 2.7\% and we choose thresholds for SO cluster finder to make volume fraction of clusters in the nyx map match this fraction.
-We use the same thresholds for both true and reconstructed maps.
-It can be seen at right panel of Figure \ref{fig:vc profile} that ORCA tends to recover overdensities better, while Wiener Filter underestimates the density inside the clusters.
+The volume fraction of nodes in the true nyx map classified by T-web method (see Section \ref{sec:cosmic web}) is 2.7\% and we choose thresholds for SO cluster finder to make the volume fraction of clusters in the nyx map match this fraction.
+We use the same thresholds for both true and reconstructed maps. \ZL{Similarly, we only take into account clusters with $r \ge 2.5 h^{-1}$Mpc for making the profiles, omitting small clusters which are more likely to be contaminated by noise}.
+It can be seen at the right panel of Figure \ref{fig:vc profile} that ORCA tends to recover overdensities better, while Wiener Filter underestimates the density inside the clusters.